Skip to main content

 Readings:

 W.E.B.
 Du Bois (United States, 1868-1963): one of the founders of U.S. sociology, who twice retired from academia to engage in political work on behalf of African-Americans and, late in life, colonized peoples around the world.
-His long career presaged what would later be termed “intersectionality” by combining analyses of race, class, and gender, as well as by combining academic analysis with political engagement.
+While his long career presaged what would later be termed “intersectionality” by combining analyses of race, class, and gender, as well as by combining academic analysis with political engagement, the focus of our reading will be on Du Bois’s incorporation of a critique of white supremacy into class analysis, which formed the core of his later work.

 Optional reading: “Exhibit of the American Negroes,” Paris Exposition Universelle, 1900.